ansys/grantami-bomanalytics/doc/source/user_guide/external_records.rst

 The following conditions must be met to use this feature:

-* The version of ``grantami-bomanalytics`` must be version 2.4 or later.
+* The version of this package must be version 2.4 or later.
 * The Granta MI server is running MI Restricted Substances and Sustainability Reports 2026 R1 or later.
 * The records used for analysis are linked to equivalent records in the main Restricted Substances and Sustainability database.
-See Ansys help for more details.
+See the Granta MI Restricted Substances and Sustainability Install and Configuration, on the Ansys Help Center for more details.

 Record-based queries